rioreur/palicat/README.md

 ## Patch note

+### 1.0.6
+- Update to comply with the new mod database standard

 ### 1.0.5
 - Corrections so the mod is up to date with the latest version of CCLoader and item-api.